RonenNess/Shaku/README.md

 # 1.6.5

 - Optimized gfx by caching rendering region internally.
+- Optimized gfx by caching some variables + simpler bounding rect calculation when there's no rotation or skew.
 - Added log warning if couldn't get WebGL2 and fallback to WebGL1.

 # License